 Try it: 5 recipes for parsnips

-Fun fact: If you are in England, you'll have to ask for swedes.
-If you are in Scotland and ask for tatties and neeps, you will get potatoes and rutabagas or turnips.
+Fun fact: If you're in England and you want rutabaga, you'll have to ask for swedes.
+If you're in Scotland and ask for tatties and neeps, you will get potatoes and rutabagas or turnips.

 People often confuse sweet potatoes with yams, but they are different things altogether.
 Sweet potatoes are incredibly versatile and you can cook them just about any way you like — roasted, fried, boiled or baked in bread.
 They have lots of vitamin C and vitamin A, and they have more beta-carotene than any other vegetable.